trivialfis/pyhwloc/docs/source/build.rst

 Windows
 -------

-Following are some notes about the working-in-progress support for building pyhwloc and hwloc from source on Windows using CMake.
+Following are some notes about building pyhwloc and hwloc from source on Windows using CMake.
+We don't support the mingw environment for Windows.
 First, we need to build hwloc from source:

 .. code-block:: powershell